K-Cully/SticKart/README.md

 " target="_blank"><img src="http://img.youtube.com/vi/5-o6HtFZbb4/0.jpg"
 alt="SticKart Game Video" width="240" height="180" border="10" /></a>

+Installer download:

+<a href="http://www.keithcully.com/files/SticKart.zip">Right click and select save as.</a>

 The main features of the game are:

 1. Motion control using a gesture managment system which automatically recalibrates to suit each individual player's body dimensions.